 What are the typical interest rates for working capital loans?

 Typical interest rates for working capital loans can vary widely based on factors like the borrower’s credit score, loan amount, and lender.
-Generally, they range from 3% to 7% for borrowers with excellent credit and strong financials.
+Rates are generally 12%+ for borrowers with excellent credit and strong financials.

-For those with average credit, rates typically fall between 7% and 15%.
-Borrowers with lower credit scores or higher risk profiles may face rates from 15% to 30% or higher.
+For those with average credit, rates are typically higher.
+Borrowers with lower credit scores or higher risk profiles may face rates of 30% or higher.

 Can the interest rate change after the loan is issued?